 This is the final essay to complete my Masters of Public Health.
-If you don’t want to read 2 000 words, here’s two.
-Shop Local.
-Public health, please consider research in supermarket marketing and buyer behaviour.
-Because they are.
+If you don’t want to read 2,000 words, here’s two.
+Shop local.
+Public health professionals, more research is needed regarding supermarket marketing and buyer behaviour.

 Duopoly power, food and health

 Dietary risks cause the majority of the burden of disease in Australia, related to high consumption of energy-dense and nutrient-poor foods and/or low levels of consumption of nutrient-dense foods (Department of Health, 2013; National Health and Medical Research Council, 2013).
 Food choices are influenced by a multitude of factors, yet there is a suggested link between changes in the environment and the rapid rise of excess weight gain that promotes unhealthy choices to the detriment of healthy ones (Swinburn et al., 1999).
 Supermarkets play a role in both the micro- and macro-environment with positive or negative dietary implications, which Hawkes (2008) determined, depends upon the context and population group.

 Thus follows a review of the Australian context whereby two supermarkets, Coles and Woolworths, dominate food retail with over 70% market share for packaged food and 45-50% for fresh food (The Conversation, 2013).
 Referencing a range of sources (e.g. scientific literature, industry and media) and using fresh produce and discretionary food (e.g. snacks and sugar-sweetened beverages) as examples, this essay explores how their businesses impact diet-related health and food system resilience.

 Seeking commercial efficiencies, both Coles and Woolworths overhauled their supply